Miigon/blog/_posts/2020-12-19-first-announcement.md

 ---
 title: Announcement | 公告
 date: 2020-12-19 16:25:00 +0800
-categories: [Language, Javascript]
+categories: [Announcement, Uncategorized]
-tags: [javascript]
+tags: [announcemet]
 ---

-# Miigon's blog
+# What?

-Here's my personal blog on which I may post stuffs like what I learned recently, what I found fascinating and want to talk about, or just simply some ramdom thoughts.
+Here's my personal blog on which I may post stuffs like what I learned recently, what I found fascinating and want to talk about, or just simply some random thoughts.

 # Why?